DataDog/integrations-extras/upbound_uxp/README.md

 ### Metrics

-See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv][10] for a list of metrics provided by this integration.

 ### Service Checks